dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-1-ocp-environment.md

     oc get nodes --show-labels

 You should see that 3 node have the label `role=infra` applied whereas the other 6 have `role=apps` set.
-The master node has scheduling disabled so it is not burdened with additional workloads.

 ~~~~
 NAME          STATUS                     AGE       VERSION             LABELS